 Mental Health Resources

-Your Chesapeake College community understands and that is why we have joined forces with For All Seasons Inc. to offer support and therapy for our students via telehealth or in person on the Wye Mills campus.
+Chesapeake College has joined forces with For All Seasons Inc. to offer support and therapy for our students via telehealth or in person on the Wye Mills campus.

-A licensed therapist can assist with managing stress and developing coping skills; along with a variety of issues, including but not limited to: depression, anxiety, trauma, substance use, grief, peer relationships, ADHD, bipolar disorder, divorce, and self-esteem.
-For All Seasons also has special programs available for students who have a financial need.
+A licensed therapist can assist you with a variety of issues, including but not limited to: depression, anxiety, trauma, substance use, grief, peer relationship challenges, ADHD, bipolar disorder, and low self-esteem.
+For All Seasons accepts all insurances and offers special programs for students who have a financial need.

 Remember, you are not alone.
 We are here to help.